-Libraries are notorious for collecting and storing information in society.
+Libraries are notable for collecting and storing information in society.
 An endless supply of information is continuously generated in these institutions and anyone can readily access it regardless of time and space, thanks to the rapid advancement of computer technology in contemporary society.
-But the successful process of library automation has many issues and challenges are: need a proper planning, sound budget, lack of awareness of standard format, skilled or trained manpower etc.
+But the successful process of library automation has many issues and challenges which are: The need for proper planning, sound budget, lack of awareness of standard format, skilled or trained manpower etc.

-There are some problems raised in library automation as bellows:
+Some of the problems raised in library automation are as follows: